 On a quarterly basis, Mr. English meets with Lord Abbett's Managing Partner and other members of senior management to review portfolio holdings, characteristics, strategies, and performance attribution analysis.
-Daniel S. Solender, Partner & Director, supervises Mr. English.
+Daniel S. Solender, Partner & Director of Tax Free Fixed Income, supervises Mr. English.
 If you have a question about the management of your account, you can call your client relationship manager or Mr. Solender at 201-827-2000.